PedroNunezCode/DigitalOceanWebpageHost/README.md

 # Prepare the Certbot command
 $ sudo ln -s /snap/bin/certbot /usr/bin/certbot

+# Make sure to point A records on domain to IP address of droplet

 # Create SSL Certificate (have domain in hand)
 sudo certbot certonly --standalone